Skip to main content

 Have you considered your family?

 Support from your family and friends will be important to help you meet your study commitments and become successful in your program of study.
-Family members will soon learn that you’ll not be able to attend to all of the family responsibilities that you used to do or that they’re accustomed to (i.e. house chores, entertainment, ball games, etc.).
-The adjustment can be difficult for some family members (especially young children) so we encourage you to have an honest conversation with your family before you accept a seat in your program of study.
+Family members will soon learn that you may not be able to attend to all the family responsibilities you used to, including house chores, entertainment, ball games, and other activities.
+The adjustment can be difficult for some family members, especially young children.
+We encourage you to have an honest conversation with your family before accepting a seat in your program of study.

 What are the keys to success for a Health Sciences program?